RameesRaja-M/Mailwhiz-Bulk-Mailer/README.md

-# MailWhiz - Bulk Emailing Web Application (In Progress)
+# MailWhiz - Bulk Emailing Web Application

 **MailWhiz** is a modern, scalable bulk mailing platform designed for high-volume email communication.
 While the current release includes a fully developed Home Page, the project sets the groundwork for a powerful, secure, and user-friendly bulk email solution.